eviltik/pinary/README.md

-# pinary
+# Pinary

-NodeJS: JSONRPC other TCP/TLS using binary frames and zlib compression
+A JSONRPC other TCP/TLS using binary frames.